FCG 7.2 Themes

 FCG 7.2.2

-1The guidance in FCG 2.2.4G on risk assessment in relation to financial crime also applies to sanctions.
+1The guidance in FCG 2.2.4G on risk assessment in relation to financial crime also applies to sanctions and proliferation financing (PF) (see FCG 7.2.5G for PF)2.

 Self-assessment questions:

-1. • Does your firm have a clear view on where within the firm breaches are most likely to occur?
+1. • Does your firm have a clear view on where within the firm potential sanctions breaches 2 are most likely to occur?
 (This may cover different business lines, sales channels, customer types, geographical locations, etc.)

-2. • How is the risk assessment kept up to date, particularly after the firm enters a new jurisdiction or introduces a new product?
+2. • How is the risk assessment kept up to date, particularly after the firm enters a new jurisdiction or introduces a new product or where it has identified new sanctions risk events2?

 Examples of poor practice